 Before I became mayor, as a member of the City Council, I challenged our then mayor about the condition of some of those roads and bridges including the one in front of his house.
 His response was typical... "the bridge is fine..." the roads are fine, although every significant rain storm resulted in significant damage.
 As you know, the State of Oklahoma has quite the dubious history with storms.

-After one particularly heavy thunderstorm, the bridge that he labeled "fine" was literally overrun with water that was so deep, you could not drive down the road to get to the bridge as you can see in the picture to the right.
+After one particularly heavy thunderstorm, the bridge that he labeled "fine" was literally overrun with water that was so deep, you could not drive to the road to get to the bridge.
+The bridge was completely underwater.

-This mayor refused to even consider any investment into the rusty bridge, located in a floodplain, that happened to be on one of the main highways in and out of the city.
+This mayor refused to even consider any investment into the rusty, painted over bridge, located in a floodplain, that happened to be on one of the main highways in and out of town.

 I dare say, in Nichols Hills, an affluent community an hour to the west of my city, the streets are pristine... no potholes, no floods, no missing street signs, well-lit streets and certainly no gravel roadways!
 The difference?
 Demographics!!!